Georgia Supplemental Security Income Attorneys

 Supplemental Security Income, or SSI, is a federal program intended to assist older and disabled low-income individuals.
 Unlike Social Security Disability Insurance (SSDI), SSI is not funded by Social Security taxes but, rather, general tax revenue.
 This means that you do not have to earn a certain number of work credits to qualify for SSI benefits, as you would have to in order to receive SSDI benefits.

 If you need help seeking Supplemental Security Income benefits, we can help.
-No matter where you are in the process, we can provide the personal attention and counsel you and your case deserve.
+No matter where you are in the process, our SSI lawyers can provide the personal attention and counsel you and your case deserve.

 Get in touch with us today by calling (404) 990-3945 or by contacting us online.
-We serve clients throughout Georgia and offer free initial consultations.
+Our Supplemental Security Income attorneys serve clients throughout Georgia and offer free initial consultations.

 -